azdavis/millet/docs/manual.md

 ## Configuration

-There are two places where Millet can be configured:
+There are three places where Millet can be configured:

 - `millet.toml`.
 This is for project-wide settings.
 - VS Code extension settings.
 This is for user-specific settings.
+- Annotations in ML Basis files.
+This is for specific files.

 ### Project-wide settings